-Two Harbors, Minnesota is more than just a town that you drive through to get to the North Shore (and the last stop with a McDonald’s)!
-It is a hot spot for hidden treasures on the North Shore.
-Take the time to explore the downtown Waterfront District, shops and restaurants, history attractions, trails and beaches, and the operating ore docks.
+Two Harbors, Minnesota is a hot spot for hidden treasures on the North Shore.
+Take the time to explore the downtown Waterfront District, shops and restaurants, historical attractions, trails and beaches, and the operating ore docks.
 In case you were wondering, Two Harbors’ two harbors are Agate Bay and Burlington Bay…read on.

 Shopping and Dining in Two Harbors

-Instead of driving through, get out of your car and explore what this little slice of Americana has to offer!
 Almost all of the shops and restaurants are small, locally-owned, mom-and-pop shops that have interesting finds and great food.
-Walk up and down the stretch along Hwy 61, or drive a few blocks towards the lake to the Waterfront District.
+Walk up and down the stretch along Hwy 61, or drive a few blocks towards the lake to get to the Waterfront District.

-Along Hwy 61 I recommend Judy’s Cafe where you can get a casual, home-cooked meal (breakfast all day, homemade pies, daily specials), ice cream treats at the walk-up Dairy Queen, and novelty gifts and great service at Agate Bay Outfitters.
-You can also pop into the Superior Hiking Trail Headquarters to pick up trail maps and merchandise, and to get recommendations for a great hike.
-Speaking of recommendations, the RJ Houle Information Center (just east of town) has friendly staff that send you away with some great ideas for your Lake County adventure.
+Along Hwy 61 I recommend Judy’s Cafe where you can get a casual, home-cooked meal (breakfast all day, homemade pies, daily specials), and ice cream treats at the walk-up Dairy Queen.
+You can also pop into the Superior Hiking Trail Headquarters to pick up trail maps and merchandise and to get recommendations for a great hike.
+Speaking of recommendations, the RJ Houle Information Center (just east of town) has friendly staff that will send you away with some great ideas for your North Shore adventure.

 A few blocks towards the lake is the Downtown Waterfront District.
-In addition to the attractions listed below you will want to explore the new Breakwall Outfitters. and antique shops.
 Having a pint at the popular Castle Danger Brewery is a must!
-They have a rotating selection of 13 fresh-brewed beers on tap, an inviting tap room, and an outdoor deck and “backyard” with lawn games.
+They have a rotating selection of 13 fresh-brewed beers on tap, an inviting taproom, and an outdoor deck and “backyard” with lawn games.

 Two Harbors Ore Docks

 One of the most unique attractions in Two Harbors are the ore docks.
-It doesn’t sound too exciting until you stand on the breakwater and encounter one of the giant 1,000-foot iron ore tankers.
-Watching them maneuver their way into Agate Bay and cozy up to the ore dock for a fill-up is a sight that can draw crowds.
+Stand on the breakwater to encounter one of the giant 1,000-foot iron ore tankers.
+Watch them maneuver their way into Agate Bay and cozy up to the ore dock for a fill-up.
+The sight draws a crowd!
 They are picking up iron ore that is freshly mined from Minnesota’s Iron Range, located about 70 miles west of Two Harbors.

 Two Harbors Lighthouse Museum

-Take a self-guided tour through the working end of the lighthouse.
+Take a self-guided tour through the working end of the Two Harbors Lighthouse Museum.
 See exhibits in the Cleaning and Wicking Room and Watch Room.
 There are great views on the way up, including through the portholes in the Watch Room.

 What’s more, visitors can actually stay at the lighthouse!
 The living quarters were converted to a bed and breakfast in 1999.
 Cozy up in the Keeper’s Room or the Skiff House, or the Harbor or Forest Rooms.
-Enjoy breakfast amidst the original Fourth-Order Fresnel Lens that’s on display, the main attraction of the Dining Room.
-Well, besides the food.
+Enjoy breakfast amidst the original Fourth-Order Fresnel Lens that’s on display in the Dining Room.
 Scandinavian fruit soup, anyone?
 It’s their signature dish, served as an appetizer before the hearty, homemade breakfast main course.